symfony/symfony-docs/cookbook/form/form_customization.rst

 .. sidebar:: Using CSS only

     By default, ``label`` tags of required fields are rendered with a ``required`` CSS class.
-Thus, you can also add an Asterisk using CSS only:
+Thus, you can also add an asterisk using CSS only:

     .. code-block:: css